yperez10/digitalframeworks-spring2017.github.io/syllabus.md

 nav_description: "Start here for the class outline and expecations"
 ---

-# Digital Frameworks: An overview of data journalism practice
+*An overview of data journalism practice*

 Mondays, 6:00 - 8:50 PM ET, April 3 - June 5, 2017.